Fees and Insurance

 Carefully Consider Why YOU MIGHT NOT Want to Use Insurance: Today's insurance market is a complex place to do business, whether you are a carrier, a provider like Family Psychological Services, or a beneficiary, like you.
 Historically in Kansas, insurance carriers were regulated closely by a powerful insurance commissioner who took seriously consumer protection and advocacy.
 As the political winds have shifted, consumers look closely at their insurance benefits, particularly when used in the highly sensitive area of psychotherapy and psychoharmacology.

 Blue Cross Blue Shield of Kansas and Medical Records Auditing.
 The largest insurer in Kansas, Topeka-based Blue Cross and Blue Shield of Kansas requires full access to members Protected Health Information (PHI) record in order to determine “medical necessity” for treatment.
 This means that your psychiatric records may be turned over to a company called Verisk for review and auditing.
 While BCBS follows HIPAA requirements in exempting the “psychotherapy note,” which contains the most private process notes from your psychotherapy, a great deal of information exists there that is required to define medical necessity.
-It is likely that the insurance carrier, its sub corporation New Directions or Verisk will require more information about your case than you feel comfortable revealing.
+Though this has only happened to us on rare occasions, it is possible that the insurance carrier, its sub corporation New Directions or Verisk will request more information about your case than you feel comfortable revealing.
 While BCBS of Kansas holds that this is not a change of policy and all members were signed on to it, the implementation prior to January 1, 2016 required only a routine treatment plan be submitted with goals and objectives.
-That is no longer their stated policy.
 FPS has responded to this more extensive auditing procedure by making adjustments to our electronic medical record to both meet the requirements of BCBS and to protect sensitive patient data.
-However, since we were not apprised of this until October 2015 and BCBS was at one point retroactively auditing records, we cannot assure that your records are protected as psychotherapy notes from that period nor even that they would be in the future.
+You may also find that this level of note-taking intrudes into your session, but it is a necessary part of the process of insurance reimbursement.
+Electing not to file with insurance, greatly reduces the note-taking to meet needs outside of the therapeutic process.

 According to the BCBS KS website, if you have a complaint or are dissatisfied with a denial of coverage for claims under your BCBS Kansas plan, you may be able to appeal or file a grievance.
 Contact BCBS Customer Service at 1-800-432-3990 or visit www.bcbsks.com/blueaccess, or the Kansas Insurance Department, 420 SW 9th Street, Topeka, Kansas 66612-1678, Phone: 800-432-2484, or visit www.ksinsurance.org, or the U.S. Department of Labor, Employee Benefits Security Administration at 1-866-444-3272 or www.dol.gov/ebsa.

 Security of Medical Records.
 All insurance companies are bound by federal HIPAA laws to protect your health records from improper release.
 However, a December, 17 2015 news story on NPR found that “Millions of private medical records have been hacked at large insurance companies like Anthem," a company which owns many of the BCBS companies around the United States (but does not own BCBS of Kansas or Kansas City).
-We have requested information from BCBS of Kansas and New Directions about security procedures and are aware they have hired a cyber security firm to assure your records are protected.
+BCBS of Kansas and New Directions have a cyber security firm to assure your records are protected.
 However, Family Psychological Services, LLC cannot be responsible for any information once it is released to any insurance company or any use to which that company might submit it.
 We encourage you to learn more about your insurance company’s policies on these matters, by contacting them directly.

 Interest Free Monthly Payment Plans Available.
 Family Psychological Services is committed to making psychotherapy services affordable.
-We provide zero-percent financing for copays and coinsurance.
-All payment plans require an active credit card on file and authorization to bill that number at least once a month for a pre-determined amount.
+We provide zero-percent financing for copays and coinsurance as long as you keep an active credit card on file and authorize us to bill that number at least once a month for a per-determined amount.
 Billing will continue until the balance is paid in full.
-Hundreds of Dr. Wes' clients have taken advantage of this no-interest financing to make copays and coinsurance affordable.
+We cannot, however, finance deductibles because they are used to calculate the point at which you move from the deductible to the coinsurance.
+If those charges are not paid in full, they could be reversed, gumming up the entire deductible threshold.
+We know this is complicated.
+If you need guidance, talk to Carrie Poe, MBA.

 What is NOT covered by insurance is any therapy intended only to address problems in a relationship or any problem that is primarily sexual in nature.
 If this is your goal in seeking treatment, our staff can provide those services, but only on cash basis.

 This is also true of divorce therapy that is not responding to a specific mental health concern.
 Many times children and adults are having significant mental health problems adjusting to the divorce.
-Those are reimbursable by insurance because we can show "medical necessity."
-However, coparenting therapy, supervised therapy with parent and child to reintegrate their relationship, and any forensic service realted to divorce is NOT reimbursable.
+Those are reimbursable by insurance because we can demonstrate "medical necessity."
+However, coparenting therapy, supervised therapy with parent and child to reintegrate their relationship, and any forensic service related to divorce is NEVER reimbursable.
+If you just want to talk over your divorce and get ideas for coping, this is probably NOT reimbursable.

 To be clear, this is not a policy of Family Psychological Services, but a requirement under all insurance company contracts.
-Any provider who is billing for a marital-only or sex therapy (as opposed to conjoint services for an identified and properly diagnosed client) is doing so in violation of his or her contract with your insurance carrier, potentially comitting insurance fraud and subject to recoupment.
+Any provider who is billing for a marital-only or sex therapy (as opposed to conjoint services for an identified and properly diagnosed client) is doing so in violation of his or her contract with your insurance carrier, potentially committing insurance fraud and subject to recoupment.
+Yes, we know they exist, but we are unwilling to fudge diagnosis to see anyone in a strictly marital therapy process.
 Please feel free to contact our office for more details and to determine if your situation would or would not be billable through insurance.